celsiusnarhwal/3515.games/docs/hosting/registration.md

-# Part III: Late Registration
+# Chapter III: Late Registration

 If you know anything about Discord bot development, you probably expected this guide to start here.
 Surprise?